walt-id/waltid-ssikit/README.md

  - **Verifiable Credential (VC)** operations (issue, present, verify)
  - **ESSIF/EBSI** related Use Cases (onboarding, VC exchange, etc.)

+The ESSIF/EBSI functions are in the scope of:
+ - **Onboarding ESSIF/EBSI** onboarding a natural person/legal entity including the DID creation and registration
+ - **Enable Trusted Issuer** process for entitling a leagal entity to become a Trusted Issuer in the ESSIF ecosystem.
+ - **Credential Issuance** protocols and data formats for issuing W3C credentials from an Trusted Issuer to a natural person.
+ - **Credential Verification** verification facilities in order to determine the validity of a W3C verifiable credential aligned with ESSIF/EBSI standards

 The library is written in **Kotlin/Java based library** and can be directly integrated as Maven/Gradle dependency.
 Alternatively the library or the additional **Docker container** can be run as RESTful webservice.